tdwg/bdq/tg2/_review/index.md

 The glossary of terms used in the BDQ standard includes acronyms and these terms that are additional to the terms used in the `bdqffdq`, `bdqval:`, `bdqcrit:`, `bdqdim:`, and `bdqenh:` vocabularies or in one of the two tables that reference the [Test Vocabulary Terms](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/list/bdqtest/index.md#18-key-to-vocabulary-terms-normative) or the [Test Label Components](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/supplement/index.md#313-parts-of-test-labels-non-normative).
 Note: ‘Darwin Core terms’ refer to [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).

+Note, that a number of terms are definied differently in specific contexts in various documents.
+For example in the [BDQ Supplemental Information](../_review/docs/supplement/index.md) Document, a Table in #5.2 describes the GitHub Tags that were used when preparing the Tests.
+The Tags and their definitions sometimes differ from the definitions used for the Standard itself.
+In the text throughout the BDQ Standard the definitions in the Glossary take precidence.

 | **Label** | **Definition** | **Context** |
 | ---- | ---- | ---- |
 | <a name="glossary_actual_parameter"/>Actual Parameter | The value that is provided when a function or method is called.
 Actual parameters are the real data that are passed to a function to replace the formal parameters.
 In the function f(x) = x^2, x is a formal parameter that can be replaced by the actual parameter value 4, and thus be evaluated as f(4) = 4^2 = 16.
 In VALIDATION_GENUS_FOUND, the formal parameter bdqval:sourceAuthority may take the actual parameter "GBIF Backbone Taxonomy". | bdqffdq: |